Greenmarket Grocery

 Brand Influences and Visual Style

 I was inspired by the natural, rustic tones that permeate greenmarkets as well as the sense of community amongst shoppers and vendors alike.
 The tents and handwritten signs make the stalls feel very local and personal — a stark contrast to traditional grocery stores.
 Greenmarket Grocery sought to replicate the community-based, handcrafted energy that makes greenmarkets so appealing and inviting.
 In the comparative analysis, I noticed that many brands featured fairly simple word marks and packaging and utilized earthy tones.
 I took this into consideration when constructing Greenmarket Grocery’s visual identity, but sought to stand out by introducing handwritten type alongside whimsical illustrations that echoed the rustic, DIY aesthetic of greenmarkets.
+I curated inspirational imagery, including the images below, and referenced them throughout the design process.

-Logo
+Logo Design

 Drawing from the above images, it seemed most fitting that the brand logo should feature some elements of hand lettering/hand-illustration and signage to visually connect Greenmarket Grocery to the greenmarket environment.
 Doing so would, in turn, evoke the feelings and emotions associated with greenmarkets amongst potential shoppers and encourage a more emotional connection with the brand.

-Sketches
+Logo Sketches

 The below sketches demonstrate a variety of approaches (pictorial, letter-symbol, and wordmark possibilities), though most harken back to the hand-drawn and/or banner aesthetic.